calderonroberto/thingbroker-jquery-plugin/README.md

 If you will be deploying and application on several displays you should consider the Cherry Container (https://github.com/ubc-magic/container) which takes care of configuring and managing such threading.

-## GLOBAL THING BROKER CONFIGURATION THROUGH PARAMETERS
+## GLOBAL THING BROKER CONFIGURATION

 Similar to "Thing Threading" this jQuery plugin provides the ability to configure the instance of ThingBroker that your application should use.
 This allows a single application to be deployed on top of different instances of ThingBroker without the need to change the application's code.
 The jQuery plugin looks for the URL parameter "thingbroker_url" to do this.
 Let's suppose we have an application hosted in: